fairlington/fairlington/content/posts/2024-02-27 Alexandria Border/index.md

 ---
-title: Why is some of Fairlington in Alexandria?
+title: Why is part of Fairlington in Alexandria?
 summary: The county border within Fairlington has seen a surprising amount of change over the years.
 slug: alexandria
 date: 2024-02-27T06:00:00-05:00